JuliaAstro/Reproject.jl/README.md

 Installation
 -------

-`Reproject.jl` is avilable for Julia 1.0 and later versions and can be installed with [Julia built-in package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/).
+`Reproject.jl` is avilable for Julia 1.0 and later versions and can be installed with [Julia's built-in package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/).
-`julia> Pkg.add("Reproject")`
+`pkg> add Reproject`

 Usage
 -------